About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in mathematics, physics, or a related discipline at the time this course starts.
+- a first-class or strong upper second-class undergraduate degree with honours in mathematics, physics, or a related discipline.

 No Graduate Record Examination (GRE) or GMAT scores are sought.